ubc/accordion-shortcode/readme.txt

 == Changelog ==
+= 1.2 =
+Trying to commit the changes from git

 = 1.1 =
 * improved js loading. js only gets loaded when it is needed
 * fixed bugs